Vocational training

 Teaching

-Classes are held on weekdays in the afternoon (12:40–16:00) and assessment is based on attendance and class participation.
-80% attendance to complete the course.
+Classes are held on active afternoons (12:40–16:00) and assessment is based on attendance and activity in the lessons.
+It is necessary to 80% attendance to complete the course.

 Cost

-Efling pays the course fee for members who work for public employers.
-It is important when applying that you enter the payment code efling15 and click on "Add payment code to application"
+Efling pays the course fee for members who work for public payers.
+It is important that the payment code is entered efling15 and click on “Add payment code to application”.

 Registration